 - Than vs. Then

 You might be seeing some improvement in this area, as I’ve invested in an annual license for Grammarly, a service that’s been often named the world’s best grammar checker.
-Complete with a Google Chrome extension, I can quickly write and correct errors without ever leaving the WordPress editor.
+Complete with a browser extension, I can quickly write and correct errors without ever leaving my editor.

 If that’s not enough features for you, how about a weekly email to let you know how well you’re performing versus other Grammarly users?
-(Hopefully, I’m able to get insight into my improvements over time, too!)
+Yes, they send one!
+And no, I’m not sharing mine.

-Note: We’re using affiliate links throughout this post.
+Note: I’m using my Grammarly affiliate links throughout this post.